arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-1000-wifi/tutorials/wifi-101-library-examples/wifi-101-library-examples.md

 #### Certificate Uploading

-With the same procedure, you may load root certificates on the WiFi module to access securely specific websites.
+With the same procedure, you may load root certificates on the Wi-Fi module to access securely specific websites.
 Your board must be running the **FirmwareUpdater** sketch to work .The root certificates are issued by a limited number of certification authorities, but it is difficult to know which site is using which authority.
 To ease your life, we allow you to specify directly the URL to which you need to connect securely, leaving to us the task to download the root certificate.
 The list you are building is not saved from one session to the next one.
 It might happen that a few websites share the same root certificate.
 You don't have to worry about this as we take care of it.
-The space available on your WiFi module to store the certificates is limited to around 10 certificates that, being issued by a limited number of authorities, should be more than enough for the average projects.
+The space available on your Wi-Fi module to store the certificates is limited to around 10 certificates that, being issued by a limited number of authorities, should be more than enough for the average projects.

 The procedure starts connecting your board (either the one with the shield plugged in, or the MKR1000 itself) to your computer and selecting it from the Tools menu of the Arduino Software (IDE).
-Load the FirmwareUpdater on the board and launch the **WiFi 101 Firmware Updater** from Tools and go to the third section of the interface.
+Load the FirmwareUpdater on the board and launch the **WiFi101 Firmware Updater** from Tools and go to the third section of the interface.

 ![Adding SSL root certificates.](assets/certificates_upload_101.png)